 - Severe bad breath (halitosis)

-- Discoloration of the teeth near the gum line
+- Teeth discoloration near the gum line

-Schedule an online appointment or call us at (408) 262-1710 to have a consultation with Dr. Lum.
+Book an appointment online or call our dentist in Milpitas, CA, at (408) 262-1710 to schedule a consultation with Dr. Lum.